abou7mied/detect-circular-deps/README.md

   name: 'b',
 };
 ```
-As you can see, when you require ./a in the b.js file it will return empty object and that definitely will cause a problem in your application.
+As you can see, when you require **a.js** in **b.js** file it will return empty object and that definitely will cause a problem in your application.

 We can name this situation: **alwaysEmptyExports**